megantosh/fairness_measures_code/docs/Pages/About.md

 # About

-This Project is maintained by Meike Zehlike, Carlos Castillo and Mohamed Megahed
+This Project is maintained by Meike Zehlike, Carlos Castillo, Francesco Bonchi, Mohamed Megahed and Sara Hajian

 # Citation
 If you decide to use one of our datasets in your work, please consider using the following BibTeX citation: